DinoChiesa/apigee-scanner/README.md

 The result is the set of proxies which is the _union_ of all that have matched for each option.
 In other words, the matches satisfy either or both of the scan tests.
+(Boolean OR)

-It is not possible at this time to return a set of proxies that matches the intersection of two different scans.
+At this time, it is not possible to return a set of proxies that matches the intersection of two different scans.
+(Boolean AND)

 ## Specific Usage Examples